Greens think globally, run locally: Green Party 2021 election year-in-review

-Among all 2021 Green election results, perhaps most significant was the Green incumbent not elected: four-term Minneapolis City Council member Cam Gordon.
+Among all 2021 Green election results, perhaps the most significant was the Green incumbent not elected: four-term Minneapolis City Council member Cam Gordon.

 First elected to the City Council, Ward 2 in 2005, Gordon is the only U.S. Green to have won four consecutive four-year city council terms.
 As recently as 2017 he was uncontested when running for re-election.
-But in 2021 Gordon he faced two especially strong Democratic challengers: Yusra Arab on the right and Robin Wonsley Worlobah on the left — and was drastically outspent by both.
-All together this was enough in a close five-candidate race to keep Gordon from being elected to a fifth term.
+But in 2021 Gordon faced two especially strong Democratic challengers: Yusra Arab on the right and Robin Wonsley Worlobah on the left — and was drastically outspent by both.
+Altogether this was enough in a close five-candidate race to keep Gordon from being elected to a fifth term.

 On the left Wonsley Worlobah, a union organizer, was in general alignment with Gordon on a range of social, racial and economic justice issues.
 But she claimed she would be a harder fighter than Gordon.
 As a non-incumbent not yet burdened by the responsibilities of governing, Wonsley Worlobah was free to argue that Gordon had been too quick to compromise and spent too much time trying to find consensus.
 This was despite Gordon playing a widely acknowledged integral role on the City Council passing a series of progressive policies in previous years.